anagraw/Google-Girl-Hackathon-Final-Round/README.md

 &emsp; * The submission.py file has the main program that returns the input vector to detect the stuck-at-fault. <br />
 &emsp; * The input.txt file contains the circuit file. <br />
 &emsp; * The fault.txt file contains the fault present in the circuit in the required format. <br />
+&emsp; * The program generates a dummy value of Z and an empty list if there is no valid input test combination <br />
 &emsp; * The output.txt is the file containing the input vector and Z value required to detect the fault. <br />
 &emsp;     (This file is generated upon executing the program) <br />